Who is eligible for this course?

 This course is not recommended if you have severe problems with alcohol or drugs, mania, psychosis, or are at high risk of suicide.

-Will the therapist-guided PSP Wellbeing Course be offered in French?
+Will the PSP Wellbeing Course be offered in French?

-The therapist-guided PSP Wellbeing Course is offered in French!
+The PSP Wellbeing Course is available in French!
 Please click here for details.

 How long will PSPNET be providing the therapist-guided PSP Wellbeing Course?

-Our team is funded until 2028; we are working on a sustainability plan to expand PSPNET beyond 2028.
+The PSPNET team is funded until 2028 and we are currently working on a sustainability plan to continue services beyond 2028.

 Where can I find out more information?